-We prepared and officially registered four agency-specific electronic records schedules for our master file systems in September 2009.
-By doing so, we satisfied the NARA requirement for scheduling our electronic records.
+We prepared and officially registered four Agency-specific electronic records schedules for our master file systems in September 2009.
+By doing so, we satisfied the NARA requirement for scheduling our major electronic information systems records.
 The following are the four electronic records schedules:

 The registered schedules underwent the NARA appraisal process.
-To date, the Archivist of the United States approved three of the four schedules listed above.
-We anticipate approval of the remaining schedule for the Enumeration System.
-Upon final approval of the U.S. Archivist, all schedules are viewable at the public access link:
+The Archivist of the United States approved all four of the schedules.
+They are viewable at NARA's public access link:

-We ensure appropriate scheduling of all agency records in accordance with part 1225 of the Code of Federal Regulations:
+We ensure appropriate scheduling of all Agency records in accordance with part 1225 of this Subchapter B

-We also ensure timely transfer of permanent records and schedule implementation in accordance with part 1226 of this subchapter.
+We ensure timely transfer of permanent records in accordance with part 1235 of this subchapter.

-We promptly disseminate and implement NARA-approved agency schedules, additions, and changes to the GRS in accordance with 1236.12a of this subchapter.
+Additionally, we promptly disseminate and implement NARA-approved Agency schedules, additions, and changes to the GRS in accordance with part 1226 of this subchapter.